Glossary of Publishing Terms

 PRINT ON DEMAND

-This is often called POD, a system which allows publishing houses to not keep stock of books, but depend on a POD printer (like Lightning Resources) to produce the book only when there’s a sale.
+This is often called POD, a system which allows publishing houses not to keep stock of books but depend on a POD printer (like Lightning Resources) to produce the book only when there’s a sale.

 2. POD is the preferred method of distribution for many self-publishing companies.
-This is good for them since they only need to store digital copies, but not for authors because the retail price becomes very high, and bookshops are normally reluctant to stock the books at that price.
+This is good for them since they only need to store digital copies, but not for authors because the retail price becomes very high, and bookshops are generally reluctant to stock the books at that price.

 PROFESSIONAL TEAM